MohamedAlkhaligy/IBM-APIC-Deployment-Tool/README.md

-## IBM API Connect Deployment Tool
+## APICExpeditor

-A simple GUI-based deployment tool for IBM API Connect that works as an alternative to the developer toolkit command-line tool.
+A simple GUI-based deployment tool for IBM API Connect that works as an alternative to IBM's developer toolkit command-line tool.

 #### The tool supports both yaml and json files.

 The tool is capable of (so far):
 - Creating different environments' profiles to quickly switch and deploy to different environments.
 - Publishing products.
+- Viewing published products.
-- Publishing global policies from global policy files or Open API files.
+- Publishing global policies from global policy files or OpenAPI files.
 - Assigning global policies as pre-hook, post-hook, or error.
-- Updating global policies from Open API files.
+- Updating global policies from OpenAPI files.
 - Deleting, viewing, and downloading global policies.

 The tool was tested on [LTE 10.0.5.0](https://www.ibm.com/support/pages/node/6592957).